+- 2. (A) Write suitable example of given concepts and justify your answer.

+- (1) Residence after marriage

+- (2) Non formal education program

-2. Write short notes.
+- (B) Write short notes.

 - (1) Types of family based on authority

 - (2) Stages of economy

 - (3) Importance of education

-3. Write differences.
+3. Differentiate between.

 - (1) Matriarchal family and Patriarchal family - (2) Agricultural revolution and Industrial revolution - 4.
 Explain the following concepts with an example. - (1) Cohabitation - (2) Formal Education - 5.
-State whether the following statements are True or False with reasons. - (1) In a modernizing society the role of parents are changing. - (2) India is in the stage of industrial revolution. - 6.
-Give your personal response. - (1) What are your views about love marriage?
+State whether the following statements are True or False with reasons. - (1) In a modernizing society the role of parents are changing.

+(2) India is in the stage of industrial revolution.

+6. Give your personal response.

+- (1) What are your views about love marriage?
 Do you support it?
-Explain.

-- (2) How has the information revolution impacted your life? - 7.
-Answer the following question in detail (about 150-200 words)
+Explain. - (2) How has the information revolution impacted your life? - 7.
+Answer the following question in detail (about 150 words)